augustinezuka/random-password-generator/README.md

-# script that generates a random password
+# script that generates a random password for my portfolio